Last updated: July 26, 2024

 Peer Review

 Peer review and peer feedback are the backbone of research, and are of paramount importance for professional growth and improvement.
-Peer review is the evaluation of research works authored by some scientists, carried out by some other scientists with similar competencies ("peers").
+Peer review is the evaluation of research works authored by some scholars, carried out by other scholars with similar competencies ("peers").
 It helps foster credibility in academic publishing and keep the quality standards of the published research high.
-Everyone at Qeios – team members, authors, and readers – is wholeheartedly grateful to each peer reviewer for the generous amount of time and effort they invest to make science better.
+Everyone at Qeios – team members, authors, and readers – is wholeheartedly grateful to each peer reviewer for the generous amount of time and effort they invest to make research better.

 Qeios' open peer review model – where the authors' and reviewers' identities are disclosed not only to one another, but also to the wider public of readers – makes sure that peer reviewers get the recognition they deserve for the important work they do.